 It can be tempting to feed our dogs the same way we feed ourselves; they are our babies after all!
 But we have to remember that they are biologically different, and this means they have different nutritional needs from us.
 We have seen pawrents feed (horror of horrors) more rice and vegetables than meat, almost like cai bng (otherwise known as mixed vegetable rice)!

 While food preferences will differ from dog to dog, it is unheard of for a dog to refuse meat.
-Some may prefer raw meat, while others prefer them cooked (preferably steamed).
+Some may prefer raw meat, while others prefer them cooked (ideally steamed).
 The meat itself can range from rabbit to pork and from lamb to salmon; you just need to go through a trial and error process and find out your pup’s favourites.

 Non-meat ingredients that can be included in home cooked dog food include eggs, yogurt, fruits and vegetables.
 Needless to say, these are natural sources of vitamins and minerals, and can help strengthen your dog’s body and provide optimal health.